orm81zp/assistant-bot/README.md

 [optional]                     - optional argument

 Validation rules:
-<name>                         - contains from 1 to 30 characters.
-Example: Max
+<name>                         - contains from 1 to 30 any word character equivalent to "a-zA-Z0-9_.-", no spaces acceptable.
+Example: Max, J.Brain, Tom-1
-<new name>                     - Same as for <name>
+<new name>                     - same as for <name>
 <phone>                        - begins with + and consist of 12 digits.
 Example: +380630000001
-<old phone>                    - Same as for <phone>
+<old phone>                    - same as for <phone>
-<new phone>                    - Same as for <phone>
+<new phone>                    - same as for <phone>
 <address>                      - contains from 10 to 100 characters.
 Example: 3944 D Street
 <email>                        - must be a valid email address.
 Example: max101@gmail.com
-<note index>                   - must be a number, starts from 1
+<note index>                   - must be an existing number of a note index, starts from 1
-<tag>                          - contains from 1 to 15 characters
+<tag>                          - contains from 1 to 15 any word character equivalent to "a-zA-Z0-9_", no spaces acceptable.
+Example: shopping, todo_list1
 <text>                         - contains from 10 to 500 characters
-<birthday>                     - contains numbers separated by a dot in the following format DD.MM.YYYY.
+<birthday>                     - must be a valid birthday in the following DD.MM.YYYY format.
+The future's date of birth is not accepted.
 Example: 24.06.2001
 <search value>                 - case-insensitive characters.
 Example: hello world
-[days range]                   - (optional) must be number.
+[days range]                   - (optional) must be a number (7 by default).
 Example: 14 [command name]                 - (optional) an existing command name.
 Example: add-phone
 ```